Introduction

 Conclusion

-To detect a fish on the poker table, one needs sharp observation skills and knowledge of betting patterns and behaviour.
+One needs sharp observation skills and knowledge of betting patterns and behaviour to detect a fish on the poker table.
 Modifying one's game plan by recognizing these players can enhance one's advantage in the game and overall profitability.